 Broken headphone jack

 The jack connects your headphones to your device and is made of copper and metal.
 As I mentioned earlier, these materials are recyclable.
-However, if the jack is encased in PVC, it is not recyclable.
+However, if the jack is encased in PVC whether it is a 3.5mm or a 1/4″ jack, it is not recyclable.

 While headphones do contain materials that are not recyclable, the materials that are recyclable can be dropped off at local recycling centers by using resources like Earth 911, which allows you to search for your nearest recycling center by zip code.